3 Things About Apple That Smart Investors Know

 *Stock Advisor returns as of February 8, 2023

-Randi Zuckerberg, a former director of market development and spokeswoman for Facebook and sister to Meta Platforms CEO Mark Zuckerberg, is a member of The Motley Fool's board of directors.
-Travis Hoium has positions in Apple.
-The Motley Fool has positions in and recommends Apple and Meta Platforms.
-The Motley Fool recommends the following options: long March 2023 $120 calls on Apple and short March 2023 $130 calls on Apple.
+Suzanne Frey, an executive at Alphabet, is a member of The Motley Fool’s board of directors.
+John Mackey, former CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool’s board of directors.
+Dani Cook has positions in LG Display.
+The Motley Fool has positions in and recommends Alphabet, Amazon.com, Apple, Microsoft, Qualcomm, and Walt Disney.
+The Motley Fool recommends Broadcom and recommends the following options: long January 2024 $145 calls on Walt Disney, long March 2023 $120 calls on Apple, short January 2024 $155 calls on Walt Disney, and short March 2023 $130 calls on Apple.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.